jhonwgo/automate/README.md

 # Commands

-The project has two commands, called automate-composer-gen and automate-check.
+The project has three commands, called automate-composer-gen, automate-check and automate-check-name.

 The automate-composer-gen command allows you to generate a set of test files for the project.
 This command receives two arguments, repositories-path and directories-file-path.
 The repositories-path argument indicates the path of the folder where the generated tests must be saved and directories-file-path indicates the path of the file where the paths of the generated tests must be saved.